primefaces/primefaces/docs/14_0_0/core/searchexpression.md

 # Search Expression Framework

-Core JSF component referencing is based on component identifiers only with basic keyword support.
-PrimeFaces Search Expression Framework (SEF) provides both server side and client side extensions to make it easier to reference components.
-SEF is utilized in partial update, process and whenever a component references another component.

-Search Expressions are part of the JSF specs since 2.3.
+PrimeFaces enhances the Faces Search Expressions with own keywords, which are part of the Faces specs since 2.3.

 ## Keywords